ratify-project/ratify/docs/discussion/Multi-Tenancy Support.md

 4. Plugin Directory Isolation:
     - The downloaded dynamic plugins should also be isolated by namespace.
 In this case, we can store plugins in different directories where the path is identified by namespace.
 However, since Ratify does not listen to namespace events, Ratify cannot delete the directory for a deleted namespace.
 5. Local_oras_cache
+    - Theoretically, it's impossible for different tenants to access different blobs with the same descriptor.
+But if we really want to isolate oras_cache between tenants, there are 2 options.
     - In local_oras_cache, the descriptor acts as cache key.
 If we divide a single cache by namespace, then Ratify has to add a namespace annotation to the descriptor.
     - On the other hand, if we make a new store for each namespace, then we do not need to split the cache or modify the descriptor.
 6. Potential Consideration for PVC (Persistent Volume Claim):